-In social media, international brands and to some extent US cities are of global common interest.
-Fashions spontaneously emerge over a short time span in terms of a collective awareness in the network.
-We therefore expect that correlations between current fashions reflect how the awareness percolates on the social network.
-As a main result, we obtain scale free distributions of the pair-wise tweet rates $\gamma_{AB}$ over six orders of magnitude using brands, nouns as well as major cities, see Fig.~3.
-Surprisingly, the distributions are all defined by the same scaling exponent $1.40 \pm 0.02$ (s.d.).
-The distribution of the tweet rates of individual search terms $A$, $\gamma_A$, does not follow a clear scale invariant distribution (see inset of Fig.~3) and correlations cause the tweet-rate of pairs $\gamma_{AB}$ not to be proportional to the product $\gamma_A \gamma_B$.
-In particular we notice that if the distribution of the rates $\gamma_X$ could be approximated by a scale invariant distribution $p(\gamma_X)\sim \gamma_X^{-\alpha}$, we get that the product $Z=\gamma_A \gamma_B$ would follow a distribution
+{We now consider further the data underlying the link strength in the networks.
+As a main result, we obtain scale free distributions,

-The logarithmic correction to scaling does not fit the data of Fig.~3, e.g.~a best fit gives an exponent $\alpha\approx -2$ significantly larger than expected from the distributions of the tweet rates $\gamma_X$ of individual search terms shown in the inset of Fig.~3.
-We attribute this observation to the interactions between individuals of the social network which generate a common perception of related entities.
-In other words, there is an amplification of the frequency by which e.g. certain brands appear together in a tweet.
-Performing a similar analysis using search engines such as Google and Bing, we achieve different distributions (see Fig.~4a).
-In contradistinction to social media, the search engines integrate over a long time and include results from widely different media.
-Moreover the search engines include results from web pages which are not restricted in size like the tweets.
+of the pairwise tweet rates $\gamma_{ab}$ over six orders of magnitude using the brand names, nouns as well as major cities, see Fig.~\ref{fig3}.} Surprisingly, the distributions all have the same scaling exponent $\alpha=1.40 \pm 0.02$ (s.d.).
+The distribution of the tweet rates of individual search terms $a$, $\gamma_a$, does not follow a clear scale invariant distribution (see inset of Fig.~\ref{fig3}).
+Moreover, the tweet rate of pairs $\gamma_{ab}$ does not follow trivially from the rate of the individual brands, that is, the rate is not proportional to the product $\gamma_a \gamma_b$ which would be the case if $a$ and $b$ were uncorrelated.
+In particular we notice that if the distribution of the rates $\gamma_x$ could be approximated by a scale invariant distribution $p(\gamma_x)\sim \gamma_x^{-\alpha}$ then the product $z=\gamma_a \gamma_b$ would follow a distribution